Residential Real Estate

 New Jersey Job Front:

-The level of jobs created was at a much higher level than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).
+- The level of jobs created has been at consistently higher levels than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).

 Rental Market Trends:

-Rental prices in New Jersey rose nearly 5% in 2018, averaging just over $1,600 per unit.
-Current vacancy rates in New Jersey have fallen to 4% statewide and 3.8% in central NJ.
-This rise resulted in part by a rapid increase in building in this sector.
+- Rental prices in New Jersey rose again in 2019, averaging just over $1,700 per unit.
+Current vacancy rates in New Jersey have risen to around 5% in central NJ. vs. 4.9% state-wide.

-However, the number of renters has increased by 7% over the past 25 years, with the less educated leading the way.
+- However, the number of renters has increased by 7% over the past 25 years, with the less educated leading the way.
 And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into their discretionary income (including savings).
-Makes one wonder where this all is heading.
+It makes one wonder where this all is heading.

-The pace of new rental construction has increased to meet this demand and now seems to have caught up.
+- The pace of new rental construction has increased by nearly 5 fold to meet this demand.

 New Jersey Foreclosures:

-New Jersey continues to face falling foreclosure rate filings dropped to 2.1%.
-Other states have begun to, or already have recovered.
+- New Jersey continues to face falling foreclosure rate filings at about 1.8%.
+Other states have begun to or have already recovered.
 In a tight real estate market, these foreclosures sell at a small discount.

-Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We rank #5 in the country with 2.1%, led by NY with 2.7%, MS with 2.4% (mostly hurricane-related) LA with 2.3%, ME with 2.1% and trailed by FL, DE, MD, PA, and AL. The national baseline number sits at a little under 1.3%.
+- Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
+We rank #6 in the country with 1.9%, led by NY with 2.4%, MI with 2.3%, LA with 21.8% (mostly hurricane-related), and MD also with 1.8%.
+The national baseline number sits at a little under 1.2%.

 Real Estate Market Recap

-- We are now in our longest economic expansion period in America’s history with 100+ month’s of positive job gains.
+- We were at our longest economic expansion period just a month ago in America’s history with 125+ months of positive job gains.

-- The GDP is still rising (although its rate of increase seems to be slowing).
+- The GDP was still rising (although its rate of increase seems to be slowing a bit).